 Resigning from a Training Programme

-If you have any queries about resigning, please contact the Lead Employer Team at St Helens and Knowsley Teaching Hospitals NHS Trust.
+If you have any queries about resigning, please contact the Lead Employer Team at Mersey and West Lancashire Teaching Hospitals NHS Trust (formerly St Helens and Knowsley Teahcing Hospitals NHS Trust).

 Please visit the North West School of Surgery SuppoRTT page and HEE North West's Supported Return to Training page.